 If you need tickets, you can find the least expensive multi-day tickets at Undercover Tourist!
 Plus all our Disneyland Resort tickets (even our 1-day tickets) have a 365-day refund policy if your plans change.
 We can also help you save on hotel rooms (both on-site and near Disneyland) and rental cars.
 If you need a car, be sure to put it in your cart when booking your hotel or buying tickets to unlock an even deeper discount (up to 50 percent off a car rental)!
 You can buy some new ears and churros (and maybe even a spirit jersey) during your visit with those savings!

 Here's a note on buying tickets.
 If you have kids 12 and under, you may want to add an extra day to your Disneyland visit.
 You can easily spend three hours in Toontown, playing, exploring, eating, resting, meeting characters and going on the three rides.
 If you want to have fun in Toontown but also enjoy the rest of Disneyland, you'll need to make sure you have enough days in your visit to cover it all.
-You can skip the lines with Genie+ for Roger Rabbit's Car Toon Spin or Mickey & Minnie's Runaway Railway.
+You can skip the lines via the Lightning Land for Roger Rabbit's Car Toon Spin or Mickey & Minnie's Runaway Railway.
 The morning is the least crowded with short lines for all the rides.

 Rides in Toontown Disneyland